 <ESMA_QUESTION_SFDR_23>

 We agree with the proposed approach of providing a link to benchmark disclosures for products having GHG emissions reduction as their investment objective under Article 9(3) SFDR.
 In Europe, Article 8 funds dominate the market.
-According to the latest data published by Morningstar5 (https://assets.contentstack.io/v3/assets/blt4eb669caa7dc65b2/blt3d11671eef45f7ba/SFDR_Article_8_and_Article_9_Funds_Q3_2022_FINAL.pdf, Article 8 funds account for almost 52% of funds marketed, and Article 9 funds for 3% of the market.
+According to the latest data published by Morningstar5 (https://assets.contentstack.io/v3/assets/blt4eb669caa7dc65b2/blt3d11671eef45f7ba/SFDR_Article_8_and_Article_9_Funds_Q3_2022_FINAL.pdf), Article 8 funds account for almost 52% of funds marketed, and Article 9 funds for 3% of the market.

 Our approach at ADEME is to consider that for funds to comply with Article 9(3) of the SFDR regulation, i.e. when the fund's management objective is to reduce carbon emissions, it is important that the requirements for Article 8 funds, known as ESG funds, remain less demanding than Article 9, but nevertheless, given Article 8 AUM, move from an insufficiently defined ESG approach to a transition financing rationale, as proposed in the renewed Sustainable Finance strategy - "The Commission will propose minimum sustainability criteria, or a combination of criteria, for financial products that fall under Article 8 of the SFDR, in order to guarantee a minimum sustainability performance of these products so as to reinforce the harmonized application of the regulation and encourage transition efforts".